-Everest Trekking Nepal Spirit Adventure welcomes trekkers, adventurers, mountaineers, nature lovers, families, friends, and school /college groups to all types of travelers to our varied destinations around the Everest Region of high Khumbu valley.
-Everest has few local names as “Sagarmatha” in Nepali, “Chomolungma” in Sherpa and Tibetan language both means great Mother.Mt.
-Everest at 8,848 m / 29,028 ft, (some has claimed with the latest measurement as 8,850 m / 29,035 ft) straddles the border between Nepal and Tibet, Nepal side known as South Col and North Col from Tibet side.
-First climbed to the summit by Tenzing-Hillary on May 29th, 1953 AD since then Everest region has been widely popularized with the flow of trekkers, explorers, mountaineers and expeditions to Mt.
-Everest and other areas of Khumbu for adventure and in search of mystical Yeti.Everest Trekking located within Sagarmatha National Park with an area of 1,148 SQ.
-KMS, located North-East from Kathmandu in the Khumbu region of Nepal.
-This park includes the highest world mountains Mt.
-Sagarmatha (Everest), and several other well-known peaks such as Lhotse, Nuptse, Cho Oyo, Pumori, Ama-Dablam, Thermasarkhu, Kwangde, Khangtiaga, and Gyachung Kang.The park was added to the list of World Heritage Sites in 1979.
-Beside high mountains Everest area is lined with a lovely forest of fir, juniper, birch, and rhododendron woods, scrub and alpine plant communities, full bloom of rhododendrons occurs during spring (April and May) although another flora is most colorful during the monsoon season (June to August) Wild animals most likely to be seen in the park are the Himalayan Thar, goral, serow and musk deer.The snow leopard and Himalayan black bear are present but rarely sighted, other mammals seen are the weasel, marten, Himalayan mouse hare (pika), and jackal and languor monkey.
-The park is populated by famed Sherpa people whose lives are interwoven Buddhist culture, The main settlements are Namche Bazaar, Khumjung, Khunde, Thame, Thyangboche, Pangboche, and Phortse.The economy of the Khumbu Sherpa community has traditionally been heavily based on trade and livestock herding.
-But with the coming of international mountaineering expeditions since 1950 and the influx of foreign trekkers, the Sherpa economy today is becoming increasingly dependent on tourism.Nepal Spirit offers various trips around Khumbu and Everest area from soft-moderate, adventurous to challenging trekking and climbs, we have trips from old classic trail Jiri to Everest and most of the treks and climb involves flight to and from Lukla, which is one of the fascinating short flight on unique airstrip at Lukla where many trekking and adventure begins and ends.
-Please click to our various wide trekking destinations around the Everest area, we have lined up for your interest and delights.
+Everest Trekking Nepal Spirit Adventure welcomes trekkers, adventurers, mountaineers, nature lovers, families, friends, and school /college groups to all types of travelers to our varied destinations around the Everest Region of the high Khumbu valley.
+Everest has a few local names as “Sagarmatha” in Nepali, and “Chomolungma” in Sherpa and Tibetan language both means great Mother.Mt.
+Everest at 8,848 m / 29,028 ft, (some have claimed with the latest measurement as 8,850 m / 29,035 ft) straddles the border between Nepal and Tibet, Nepal side known as South Col and North Col from the Tibet side.
+First climbed to the summit by Tenzing-Hillary on May 29th, 1953 AD since then Everest region has been widely popularized with the flow of trekkers, explorers, mountaineers, and expeditions to Mt.
+Everest and other areas of Khumbu for adventure and in search of mystical Yeti.Everest Trekking is located within Sagarmatha National Park with an area of 1,148 SQ.
+KMS is located northeast of Kathmandu in the Khumbu region of Nepal.
+This park includes the highest world mountain Mt.
+Sagarmatha (Everest), and several other well-known peaks such as Lhotse, Nuptse, Cho Oyo, Pumori, Ama-Dablam, Thermasarkhu, Kwangde, Khangtiaga, Gyachung Kang.The park was added to the list of World Heritage Sites in 1979.
+Besides high mountains Everest area is lined with a lovely forest of fir, juniper, birch, and rhododendron woods, scrub, and alpine plant communities, full bloom of rhododendrons occurs during spring (April and May) although other flora is most colorful during the monsoon season (June to August) Wild animals most likely to be seen in the park are the Himalayan Thar, goral, serow, and musk deer.The snow leopard and Himalayan black bear are present but rarely sighted, other mammals seen are the weasel, marten, Himalayan mouse hare (pika), and jackal and languor monkey.
+The park is populated by famed Sherpa people whose lives are interwoven with Buddhist culture, The main settlements are Namche Bazaar, Khumjung, Khunde, Thame, Thyangboche, Pangboche, and Phortse.The economy of the Khumbu Sherpa community has traditionally been heavily based on trade and livestock herding.
+But with the coming of international mountaineering expeditions since 1950 and the influx of foreign trekkers, the Sherpa economy today is becoming increasingly dependent on tourism.Nepal Spirit offers various trips around Khumbu and the Everest area from soft-moderate, adventurous to challenging trekking and climbs, we have trips from the old classic trail Jiri to Everest and most of the treks and climb involves flights to and from Lukla, which is one of the fascinating short flight on unique airstrip at Lukla where many trekking and adventure begins and ends.
+Please click on our various wide trekking destinations around the Everest area, we have lined up for your interest and delights.